isomerpages/ogp-digimc/pages/FAQ (Employers).md

 <p>As the MC is computer-generated, the doctor’s wet-ink signature is not
 required.
 Instead, the doctor’s name and MCR number are stated on our DigiMCs.</p>
 <h3>How do I verify that a DigiMC is authentic?</h3>
-<p>For MCs issued through our platform, ensure that the URL is from the <strong>mc.gov.sg</strong> domain.
+<p>For MCs issued through our platform, ensure that the URL is from the
-This guarantees that the MC has not been been tampered with, and has been issued by a doctor.</p>
+<a href="http://mc.gov.sg" rel="noopener noreferrer nofollow" target="_blank">mc.gov.sg</a>domain.
+This guarantees that the MC has not been been tampered
+with, and has been issued by a doctor.</p>
 <p>For DigiMCs that have been printed or downloaded, you will find a link
 and QR code at the bottom of the MC.
 You may enter the link into a web browser or scan the QR code to check if the downloaded version corresponds